 MnDOT is committed to providing State funding for this highway Project, which is under their jurisdiction.
+The secured funding includes two allocations by law from the State of Minnesota Legislature of \$3.9 million and \$25 million allocated for the project.
+Additionally, MnDOT has also committed to providing Construction Administration services for the project totaling \$2.55 million.
 Since the roadway is a US Highway, future ongoing maintenance and operations of the new facility will be managed by MnDOT.
-Section V, Criterion #4 provides additional details about MnDOT's operation and maintenance Project commitment.
+Section IV, Criterion #6, State of Good Repair, provides additional details about MnDOT's operation and maintenance commitment.